KrishnaSai07/ArtemisLunarMissionBackend/README.md

 ##Steps to make project work

-Please setup the reference data using the data files `credentials.txt` and `posts.txt` and follow the steps provided in `AlldatabaseDetails.txt`
+Please setup the reference data using the data files `credentials.txt` and `posts.txt` by following the steps provided in `AlldatabaseDetails.txt`

 After cloning the project pls set your `local Database details` inside the `backend.js file`